WELCOME TO TRANSITIONS

 Provide Change not Band-aids

 Did you know 70% of people living in poverty in the United States are women and children?
-Let’s change that statistic today.
+In Spokane, nearly 30% of female-headed households live in poverty.
+Let’s change those statistics today.

 The emphasis of all services at Transitions is to work to end poverty and homelessness for women and children in Spokane.